So, you're cooking and realize you're out of bourbon. What now?

 2 - Apple Cider Vinegar

 As an option, apple cider vinegar offers a great substitute.
-It has a tangy and sweet taste with a bit of complexity.
+It has a tangy and sweet taste with a bit of complexity (made from fermented apple juice).

 3 - Brandy